 SKI SHOP PASSES

-If you’re looking for last minute discount ski tickets to Utah ski resorts, make sure to check your local ski shop before you head up the hill.
+If you’re looking for discount ski tickets to Utah ski resorts, make sure to check your local ski shop before you head up the hill.
 Utah Ski Gear offers discounted day passes to nearby resorts that can be purchased either ahead of time or the day of skiing.
 The short detour on the way to the ski resort is well worth the possible savings, especially if you are purchasing them for your entire family.
-Plus it gives you a chance to pick up any last minute accessories you may have forgotten at home.
+Plus it gives you a chance to pick up any last-minute accessories you may have forgotten at home.